ovh/docs/pages/web/hosting/ssh_on_webhosting/guide.en-ca.md

 ---
-title: 'Web hosting: SSH on web hosting packages'
+title: 'SSH on web hosting packages'
-excerpt: 'Web hosting: SSH on web hosting packages'
+excerpt: 'SSH on web hosting packages'
 id: '1962'
 slug: web_hosting_ssh_on_web_hosting_packages
 legacy_guide_number: g1962
 ---

+**Last updated 5th May 2020**

 ## What is SSH and how do you use it?
 SSH is available on professional and performance hosting plans.